SenseNet/sncom-resources/_docs/adsync.md

 ```

 ### Logging and Error Handling
 Every initiated action is logged in the system.
-Should an error occur during an action the execution will not hang instead the error is logged and the execution proceeds to the next action.
+Should an error occur during an action, the execution will not hang.
+Instead the error is logged and the execution proceeds to the next action.
 Every single action and error is timestamped.
 In case of Portal to AD sync there is a possibility to redo/retry an unsuccessfully executed action.

 ##### AD to Portal log
 A log file with a time stamp in its name is created next to the executor every time a synchronization is performed.